F. Edwin Church: WWI Contributions

-Notable exhibits
+Notable Exhibitions

 Church had three exhibitions of significance, the first being his one-man show in New York City at Montross Gallery in January 1927.
 The show featured portraits, still lifes, and views of the Saint-Jean-de-Luz region of France.

 This was followed in December by a show of his undersea and landscape paintings of Haiti at Ainslie Galleries.
 Along with two other artists, Helen Damrosch Tee-Van (illustrator) and Vladimir Perfilieff, he had accompanied William Beebe on the 10th Expedition of the New York Zoological Society (now known as the Wildlife Conservation Society.)
 After closing, the Haitian exhibit then relocated to the American Museum of Natural History in 1928.

 The third, a Retrospective, was held in 1975 at the Country Art Gallery in Locust Valley, New York, shortly before his death at the age of 98.
 It was held to benefit the North Shore Wildlife Sanctuary where he was a founding member and had donated land.
 The show included portraits of family members, prominent citizens, local landmarks, and the model of his only known sculpture, Great Blue Heron.
 A bronze casting stands in the sanctuary.

 Other public works are: A portrait of Ellsworth Everett Dwight in The Portrait Collection of the New York Genealogical and Biographical Society; Peonies and The Lilypond at Bailey Arboretum; and A Game of Pelota at the National Art Museum of Sport.